LLNL/llnl.github.io/about/faq.md

   {% include components/accordion.html title='How do I join the LLNL organization on GitHub?'  slug='join' content=accordionContent %}

 {% capture accordionContent %}
-Before content is placed into an LLNL GitHub.com repository, it should be reviewed and released via LLNL's Information Management (IM) process.
+Before content is placed into an LLNL GitHub.com repository, it should be reviewed and released via LLNL's Information Management (IM) process–even if you plan on setting the repository to *Private* instead of *Public*.
 All information produced by LLNL must follow the guidance set forth by the LLNL IM policy for both [initial release and incremental contributions <i class="fa fa-light fa-lock"></i>](https://dev.llnl.gov/opensource/contributing/).
 LLNL employees can follow ["one-stop shop" instructions <i class="fa fa-light fa-lock"></i>](https://dev.llnl.gov/open-source/one-stop-shop/) for releasing software.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
   {% include components/accordion.html title='How do I get my repo reviewed and released for GitHub?' slug='released' content=accordionContent %}